RITHESH89/RITHESH89/README.md

 # 💫 About Me:

-I want to become an AI expert engineering
+I want to become an AI engineer